-2.5.08 In order to share points with its teammate, a robot must contribute to the score by putting at least one GP in a target.
-The robot will then be defined as a sharing robot and will share the team's points.

-2.5.09 The final score for each team is assessed at the end of the heat, although an estimated score might appear on the display as the heat is in progress.
+- 2.6.03 In order to share points with its teammate, a robot must trigger at least one actuator during the entirety of the heat.
+The robot will then be defined as a sharing robot and will share the team's points. - 2.6.04 The total score for each team is assessed at the end of the heat, although an estimated score might appear as the heat is in progress.
+A robot's final score for a heat represents its total score, minus penalties.